Tearran/ITW_TCG/README.md

 # Energy Cost

-The amount and type of Energy required to play a card.
+The amount of Energy required to play a card.

 ---